 The RDS could help your team with:

-Find out more about working with the service in the RDS charter.
-RDS also offers guidance on public involvement in funding applications and runs events about developing research proposals.
+Find out more about working with the RDS.
+The RDS also offers guidance on public involvement in funding applications and runs events about developing research proposals.

 The RDS can help you if you are:

-- developing funding applications for applied health or social care research
+- developing funding applications for applied health, public health or social care research

 - applying for personal fellowships